nym1tthm/miniproj/README.md

 fun project using mediapipe to implement mouse actions as well as few handy keyboard shortcuts using a webcam which tracks the hand .
 Implements corresponding action for a gesture based on hand landmark tracking .
-Actions are cursor control , drag and drop , clicking(both left and right clicks) , scrolling(up and down) , minimise selected tab .
+Actions are cursor control , drag and drop , clicking(both left and right clicks) , scrolling(up and down) , minimise selected tab . for installation and running , install from requirements.txt so version dependencies are maintained .
+Use a virtual environment (venv) if necessary .